River Wye Federation - SEN Information Report - updated October 2020

 Your child’s class teacher will discuss any SEND issues with you.
 The class teacher may talk about your child’s needs with the school SENCO (Special Educational Needs Coordinator).
 All children need teaching matched to their individual needs.
 Some children need different levels and types of support in order to bridge the gap to achieve age related expectations.
 This information and discussion would always happen in conjunction with parents.

-Assessments of all children are made every half term.
-These assessments are shared with parents via an online tracking system, that every parent has an individual log in for.
-As well as this, more regular information would be shared with parents according to the needs of each child.
+Regular monitoring and assessments of all children are carried out by the class teacher.
+These are shared with parents during termly parent meetings.
+As well as this, more regular information will be shared with parents according to the needs of each child.

 Where more specific or in depth assessments are needed, these will be discussed with parents before and after they take place.